bbelderbos/bbelderbos.github.io/_posts/2016-06-26-analyzing-brexit-data-with-pandas.md

 image: pandas_brexit_data.png
 ---

+A Spanish version of this article has been published on [pybonacci.org](http://pybonacci.org/2016/07/11/analizando-datos-sobre-el-brexit-con-pandas/).

+---

 Since quite some time I wanted to learn [Pandas](http://pandas.pydata.org).
 Finally I grabbed a recent opportunity: Brexit = data.

 As usual I started with a practical exercise / objective.
 I used Pandas to analyze the CSV data published by [electoralcommission.org.uk](http://www.electoralcommission.org.uk/find-information-by-subject/elections-and-referendums/upcoming-elections-and-referendums/eu-referendum/electorate-and-count-information).